TizzyT566/BijouDB/README.md

 }
 ```

 Caching is enabled by default with 128 cache size.
-To disable caching set this to 0 or under.
+To disable caching set it less than or equal to 0.

 ```csharp
 using BijouDB;